coryarcangel/coryarcangel.com/_things-i-made/2004-001-space-invader.md

 year: '2004'
 medium: Modded Space Invaders cartridge
 commission:
-add_credit: Code by Alex Galloway of the Radical Software Group
 dims:
 pitch: "​Space Invaders with only one invader."
 ps: "​Space Invader is a mod of the Atari game Space Invaders which has been turned